Sudanese Arab in Egypt

 Sudanese Arabs originated in the Khartoum region of Sudan many centuries ago.
 Today, they live primarily in northern and central Sudan and in Egypt.
 A few groups are also scattered in Saudi Arabia, Ethiopia, Libya, Yemen, and the United Arab Emirates.

 The first "pure" Arabs were called "Bedouins."
 They were tribal nomads from Saudi Arabia, famous for their love of poetry and war.
 The Sudanese are a tribe who branched off of the Bedouins.
 They are a heterogeneous people with a mixture of diverse blood and cultures.
+They are more likely to be the results of marriages between Arabs and sub-Saharan Africans than other Arab groups.

 What Are Their Lives Like?

 In the Arab culture, children are considered to be a family's greatest asset, providing both workers and security for the parents as they grow older.
 Although boys and girls may be raised together when they are young, they are treated differently.
 Mothers show great affection towards the boys, pampering them and responding to their every wish.
-Girls are shown some affection, but are not pampered.
+Girls are shown some affection but are not pampered.
 The boys are taught by their fathers to obey and respect older males.
 Girls are taught the values of obedience to their future husbands.
 Teenagers are not permitted to have any contact with the opposite sex until after marriage.

 What Are Their Beliefs?